 Unilever’s Dove beauty brand enjoyed great success in many countries with its body-positive and inclusive ‘Real Beauty’ campaign, which showed unenhanced and natural-looking women in ads and apparently boosted sales from $2.5bn to $4bn in one year.

-The campaign was initially less successful in China, where audiences were more inclined to reject than celebrate Dove’s ad images.
+An example of cultural sensitivity in advertising can be shown here, as the campaign was initially less successful in China, where audiences were more inclined to reject than celebrate Dove’s ad images.
 Chinese women weren’t as cynical as Westerners about depictions of beauty in advertising and apparently found the unpolished models rather off-putting.

 Dove’s bold attempt to challenge China’s values wasn’t initially successful because the brand hadn’t really understood the culture of beauty in this market.